 Keep in mind, however, that the rules vary from one state to the next.

-Depending on the state where the timeshare is located, rescission periods can be anywhere from three (the minimum required by the Federal Trade Commission) to 15 days.
+Depending on the state where the timeshare is located, rescission periods can be anywhere from three days (the minimum required by the Federal Trade Commission) to two weeks.

 In some cases, the rescission period may kick in as soon as you buy the timeshare.
 In others, it might start when you receive the public offering statement that includes general information about the timeshare.